ManticoreGamesInc/platform-documentation/src/tutorials/vfx_tutorial.md

     The other fun properties to change on this post process effect are the different **colors**.
 This can really change the mood of the entire scene, and is a fun way to affect temperature.

-    Have fun experimenting with different settings!
+    Have fun experimenting with different settings.
 If you don't see a change immediately, try changing the number very dramatically to get an idea of what is happening.

 #### Ambient Occlusion Post Process

 **Ambient Occlusion** (often abbreviated to AO) can be generally referred to as contact shadows.
 In the real world, when two objects are close together, less light is able to reach the cracks between them.
-So, to simulate this virtually, we use ambient occlusion!
+So, to simulate this virtually, we use ambient occlusion.

 I'm going to start visually from scratch with this one, so I am back to the first image: